Hirsutism and excessive hair growth in women – what can you do?

 The role of the skin therapist in hirsutism

-At Medicadermis I offer a safe, non-hormonal approach to excessive hair growth.
-The focus is on skin health, hair reduction and preventing complaints such as ingrown hairs or pigment shifts.
+At Medicademis, I offer a safe, non-hormonal approach to excessive hair growth.
+The focus is on skin health, hair reduction, and preventing issues such as ingrown hairs or pigment changes.

 Treatment options